 Although some researchers doubt that the remains in the tomb are those of St. James, this has not diminished the Xacobeo Year celebrations.

-In a normal year, you can expect to see tens of thousands of people travelling to the cathedral, and many are still anticipated to make the journey this year even during the pandemic.
+In a normal year, you can expect to see tens of thousands of people travelling to the cathedral, and many have continued to make the journey even during the pandemic.

 - Escape to Arcadia with a week in Asturias